 You can calculate the monthly savings by using a refinance calculator to compare your current loan to a refinanced loan.

-If the length of time you will be in your home foreseeably and comfortably exceeds your refinance breakeven – then it is probably a good time to refinance.
+If the length of time that you predict you will be in your home comfortably exceeds your refinance breakeven – then it is probably a good time to refinance.

 The other variable is where refinance rates are at.
-Looking historically and at the prime rate, rates could go slightly downward from here, but not much lower.
-They could, however, go much higher in the next few years.
+I cannot see refi rates going much lower than they currently are.
+However, they could go much higher in the next few years.

 When NOT to Refinance

 There are good reasons to refinance.
-Namely, if you can cut your interest rate, get locked in to a fixed rate vs. adjustable rate, get rid of PMI, reduce your total interest payments over the life of the loan, or reduce the length of the loan – you get my full blessing.
+Namely, if you can cut your interest rate, get locked in to a fixed rate vs. adjustable rate, get rid of PMI, reduce your total interest payments over the life of the loan, or reduce the length of the loan – these are all good things.